European shares set to mark strongest year since 2009

 PARIS, Dec 30 (Reuters) - European stock indexes stayed on track on Monday to post their biggest annual gains in four years after signs of economic recovery coupled with a long run of cheap central bank money prompted investors to scoop up shares.

-The FTSEurofirst 300 index of top European shares ended its last full session of the year down 0.2 percent at 1,311.76 points in thin holiday trade, set to post a gain of around 16 percent for 2013, its best annual performance since 2009.
+At 1540 GMT, the FTSEurofirst 300 index of top European shares was down 0.3 percent at 1,309.77 points, set to post a gain of around 16 percent for the year, its best annual performance since 2009.

-The euro zone’s blue-chip Euro STOXX 50 index ended 0.3 percent lower at 3,100.93 points, poised to report a gain of 18 percent for the year, also its strongest since 2009.
+Around half of European share markets will be open for only a half-day on Tuesday, the final day of 2013.

-Stock markets in London, Madrid, Paris, Amsterdam, Brussels and Lisbon will close around midday on Tuesday, while other major European markets including Italy, Germany and Switzerland will remain closed on Tuesday for the New Year holiday break.
+The euro zone’s blue-chip Euro STOXX 50 index was down 0.3 percent at 3,101.39 points, poised to report a gain of 18 percent for the year, also its strongest performance since 2009.

 “This year has seen the renaissance of equities as the financial crisis ended.
 Next year should see the end of the economic crisis, and it should bring more opportunities for stock investors,” said David Thebault, head of quantitative sales trading at Global Equities in Paris.